Set File Encoding Dialog

 If a target file is already at the desired Encoding type then no action is performed on that file.

 On completion, files modified will show Matches = 1 in the FAR file list.
 Files not modified (already at the requested encoding) will show Matches = 0.
-Files that could not be changed (file accessed error or invalid Code Page error) will show Matches = empty (no text display).
+Files that could not be changed (file accessed error, or invalid Code Page error, or job was cancelled) will show Matches = empty (no text display).